pharmbio/pharmbio-web/content/blog/formas-toxicity-mechanisms-ai-system.md

 <img style="float: right; src="/img/thumbs/formas.png">

-Group leader [Ola Spjuth](/people/olas) received a grant from the **FORMAS Formas Future Research Leaders** call in 2018.
+Group leader [Ola Spjuth](/people/olas) received a 3 MSEK grant from the **FORMAS Future Research Leaders** call in 2018, for a project with the title:

-**Project title:** "Exploring toxicity mechanisms for environmental contaminants using an AI-controlled automated laboratory".
+### _Exploring toxicity mechanisms for environmental contaminants using an AI-controlled automated laboratory_

-## Summary

 As the number of potential harmful substances grows and the environmental load of many among those increases, there is an urgent need to accelerate the process to study and evaluate the potential toxic effects to humans.
 Current in vitro approaches for studying toxicity mechanisms and pathways are costly and have long iteration cycles because of manual lab operations and disconnected data analysis.